 - Thou shalt defend the Church.

-The church to which I belong (and by extension, the congregation I worship with) claims no central authority other than Christ, thus the simple naming convention of claiming to be His church in a particular locale.
+The church to which I belong claims no central authority other than Christ, thus the simple naming convention of claiming to be His church in a particular locale.
 Since my faith is spiritual, my battle is likewise, though I may face adversaries on the physical plane.
 This doesn’t mean that one sits idly by to allow others to slander the Christian faith, but it also doesn’t necessitate physical violence against the offender.
-Paul details our weapons is :
+Paul details our weapons as :

 10 Finally, be strong in the Lord and in the strength of his might.
 11 Put on the whole armor of God, that you may be able to stand against the schemes of the devil.12 For we do not wrestle against flesh and blood, but against the rulers, against the authorities, against the cosmic powers over this present darkness, against the spiritual forces of evil in the heavenly places.
 13 Therefore take up the whole armor of God, that you may be able to withstand in the evil day, and having done all, to stand firm.
 14 Stand therefore, having fastened on the belt of truth, and having put on the breastplate of righteousness, 15 and, as shoes for your feet, having put on the readiness given by the gospel of peace.
 16 In all circumstances take up the shield of faith, with which you can extinguish all the flaming darts of the evil one; 17 and take the helmet of salvation, and the sword of the Spirit, which is the word of God,18 praying at all times in the Spirit, with all prayer and supplication.
 To that end keep alert with all perseverance, making supplication for all the saints, 19 and also for me, that words may be given to me in opening my mouth boldly to proclaim the mystery of the gospel, 20 for which I am an ambassador in chains, that I may declare it boldly, as I ought to speak. – Ephesians 6:10-20 (ESV)